From Cube to Cloud: i4cp's Future of Work Research

 Some are asking the questions you’d expect: What will work encompass?
 Who will do it and where?
 When will people work and how?

-But at the Institute for Corporate Productivity (i4cp), we’re about to take those future-of-work questions to a new level with our upcoming study, From Cube to Cloud™ (join us for our Research Reveal on June 23).
+But at the Institute for Corporate Productivity (i4cp), we’re about to take those future-of-work questions to a new level with our upcoming study, From Cube to Cloud™:The Next Era of Work (watch the Research Reveal on-demand).

 We’ll keep who, what where, when, and how in mind, but our focus will be on the ways those changes in work affect three core pillars of business results and overall success.
 From Cube to Cloud will examine how high-performance organizations will enable effective collaboration, innovation, and employees’ sense of connection and belonging in the hybrid work environments that are now emerging and expected to characterize future business models.